 Nabeel also informed me that the rooms are sanitized and kept locked for 24 hours before the guest’s arrival, which has become a common practice now, and I was glad Oberoi Grand was following it.

 I suggest if you are looking to get a free upgrade, you should enquire the possibility of that with the hotel well in advance, rather than doing it while checking in.

 The moment you step inside the grand lobby, you can sense that there is something special about this place.
-The old European style counters in the lobby are a sight for sore eyes, I was missing that European feel.
-The room is overshadowed by a grand chandelier in the centre, while the old Bluthner piano sits in the corner.
+The old European-style counters in the lobby are a sight for sore eyes, I was missing that European feel.
+The room is overshadowed by a grand chandelier in the center, while the old Bluthner piano sits in the corner.

 Oberoi Grand premiere room with balcony review

 As you walk through the hotel, you can clearly sense the age of the property by the classiness it exudes from its architecture, furniture and the overall design of the structure.

 The old wooden lifts were a completely different experience from the high-tech, super fast elevators at ITC Royal Bengal.
 But there’s no comparison here, these are two completely different properties and you put those kind of expectations behind, the moment you walk in to the Grand.

 I was upgraded to a premiere room with balcony – room 356.
 It faced the pool and the garden – one of the best views to have at the Grand.